 We recommend grating the frozen butter with a box grater.

 Prevent Dry Scones with This Glaze

-I add a glaze coating to my chocolate scones.
+We add a glaze coating to my chocolate scones.
 Why?
-I find that chocolate scones can dry out pretty quickly.
-And in my recipe testing, I found that the best remedy for this is to coat them in a very thin, very simple glaze made from water, confectioners’ sugar, and vanilla.
-I do not use milk because it makes the glaze a little too thick.
-I was looking for a clear glaze.
-Water is best and I even tried it with a little black coffee one time, too.
-That was tasty!
+We find that chocolate scones can dry out pretty quickly.
+And in our recipe testing, we found that the best remedy for this is to coat them in a very thin, very simple glaze made from water, confectioners’ sugar, and vanilla.
+We do not use milk because it makes the glaze a little too thick.
+We were looking for a clear glaze.

 Give the scones a quick dunk in the glistening glaze while they’re warm.
 The glaze will set on the scones as they cool.
 And if you’re REALLY in the mood for chocolate, don’t forget about the melted chocolate drizzle on top.
 You could even finish them off with salted caramel, too!

 These brownie-like scones are crumbly on the edges, moist in the centers, and exploding with chocolate.
 The bites with the melted semi-sweet chocolate chunks inside are the best.